fbPix

 Frozen Shoulder –Inflammation or injury in the shoulder causes the shoulder to lose the normal range of motion.

-Rotator Cuff Treatment Options
+Rotator Cuff Treatments

-The recovery timeline from surgery varies by the individual.
+The recovery timeline from surgery varies by individual.
 A typical road map to wellness has several phases with full release 12 to 24 weeks after surgery.

-Shoulder Surgery Rehab
+Shoulder Rehab

 Phase 1 – Patients start JPL exercise program on the third-day post-surgery.
 Patients continue using JPL 3 to 5 times a day.
 Outside of therapy, a sling is worn full-time.

-Phase 2 – Physical therapy starts on week 2 and may continue for 6 weeks, depending on the patient.
+Phase 2 – Physical therapy starts on week two and may continue for 6 weeks, depending on the patient.
 The focus in weeks 2 – 8 is to achieve full range of motion.
 Patients typically discontinue use of the sling around week 4 or 5.

 Phase 3 – During weeks 8 to 12, patients maximize the range of motion.
 Progressive strengthening begins.